 If you pass the Colloquium Doctum and submit the requested proof of language proficiency, you will qualify for enrolment in the bachelor’s programme.

-Maastricht University offers a year-long Foundation Programme that helps international students meet admission requirements.
+If you are an international prospective student, and you do not meet the admission requirements, then you may be eligible for the Foundation Programme.
 The Foundation Programme will provide you with intensive training in academic skills, courses relevant to your chosen bachelor's programme, and English language skills (depending on your level).

 If you have followed university or higher vocational education before, you may qualify for exemptions.
 This means you can use the results you obtained elsewhere for your programme at Maastricht University.